 The General Fund is the chief operating fund of the District.
-At December 31, 2019, unassigned fund balance in the General Fund was \$3,292,104, which represents 99.6% of the total fund balance of the General Fund.
+At December 31, 2020, unassigned fund balance in the General Fund was \$4,053,385, which represents 99.8% of the total fund balance of the General Fund.
+The fund balance increased during the year.
+The District was prudent with all spending as a result of the Coronavirus pandemic and its potential effect on cash flows.
+Many staff were furloughed, wages were frozen, and positions remained unfilled in order to minimize expenses and maximize cash on hand.